2016 Elections Parliament of Georgia

 2. Elected members of Parliament

 The following table lists all elected MPs as announced by the official election results of the central election commission CESKO and is a snapshot only.
 From the 150 members of parliament, 77 were elected through proportional representation of the party-lists in the national constituency.
 The remaining 73 members were elected through single-mandate constituencies.
-Changes have occurred over time, through early terminations of mandates, and they have been noted with a remark.
-The MPs elected by proportional representation are ordered by their position on the party-list.
-Underneath this table is a list of MP’s appointed at a later date, as replacements of MPs whose mandates were terminated.
+The MPs elected by proportional representation have been ordered by their position on the party-list.

 National constituency party-list MPs